(Tia starts out the night)

 Omal: yes you can.

-and that's more or less saying that I
+and that's more or less saying that I can and

 Russ: I see what you mean.

 confidence or the confidence to concede that you

 are better than somebody and they have the

 laughing at them, joking.
 So it is both of you if

-the report that I am having recently that need
+the report that I am having recently that need to

 Russ: well I did say good job.

 that he was better than me and tell him

 Omal: that is correct.

-standing up and saying "I beat you, I'm better than you."
+and saying, "I beat you, I'm better than you."
 It

-It is all "better luck next year.
+is all, "better luck next year.
 See you next year,

 Karen: almost like fencing?